• Skip to primary navigation

 A glass mixing bowl with spices, flour and a whisk.

-A glass mixing bowl with eggs and other wet ingredients and a whisk.
+A glass bowl with wet ingredients being whisked together.

-Step 1: Whisk to combine the dry ingredients (flour, baking powder, baking soda, pumpkin pie spice, cinnamon, nutmeg, and salt).
+Step 1: Whisk to combine the dry ingredients.

-Step 2: Mix together the wet ingredients.
-In a large mixing bowl, whisk together the sugars and eggs.
+Step 2: Whisk together the sugars and eggs.
 Stir in the vanilla and applesauce followed by the oil.

 Carrot cake batter in a mixing bowl and a bowl of grated carrots.